 What are the costs?

-If you’re exporting goods or services within the European Union, then you don’t have to pay duty or customs charges, but you may have to pay VAT, depending on who you’re selling to.
+If you’re exporting goods or services within the European Union (EU), then you currently don’t have to pay duty or customs charges.
+But you may have to pay VAT, depending on who you’re selling to.

 There’s no substitute for spending time in the country you’re trading in, making connections and marketing your business.
 So is it somewhere you want to travel to?
 How easy is it to get there?
 Will spending time there have an impact on your business in the UK, your family and loved ones?